IBM-Cloud/terraform-provider-ibm/examples/ibm-secrets-manager/README.md

-# Example for Fetching SecretsManager Secrets
+# Example for SecretsManagerV1

-This example illustrates how to use the SecretsManagerV1 to fetch SecretsManager Secrets
+This example illustrates how to use the SecretsManagerV1

 These types of resources are supported:

+* SecretGroup

 ## Usage